 Is Cycling Good For Weight Loss?

 There are numerous benefits of cycling for weight loss.
-Riding can increase your activity level, burn calories, and grow your fitness.
+Riding can increase your activity level, burn calories, improve heart health, and grow your fitness.
 Aside from those benefits, riding a bike is fun!
 However, the key to losing weight isn’t just riding.
 Combining a healthy diet with cycling is vital for success.

 Weight Loss for Cycling Performance

-Cycling performance and weight seemingly go hand in hand and for good reasons.
+Cycling performance and weight seemingly go hand in hand, and for good reasons.
 Pure watts and aerodynamics reign supreme as long as the road is flat.
 However, as the road or trail begins pointing upward, weight’s importance intensifies.

-Try Plan BuilderA key cycling metric is your power-to-weight ratio and is expressed as watts at FTP divided by body weight in kilograms (w/kg).
+A key cycling metric is your power-to-weight ratio and is expressed as watts at FTP divided by body weight in kilograms (w/kg).
 To get faster uphill, there are two ways to attack your power-to-weight ratio.
 You can increase your FTP or decrease weight.
 Ideally, you want to do both.
 Fat does a cyclist no favors when your power-to-weight ratio is concerned, but muscle certainly plays a vital role.
 Losing weight too quickly will often result in muscle loss.

 Motivation and Weight Loss